 Not only does it keep the trust strong in our relationship, it always keeps our household steady.
-If there is ever a change in their schedule that needs to happen or if either of the kids is sick, or has appointments, or is out of medicine, I need to know those things.
+If there is ever a change in their schedule that needs to happen, I need to know those things.
 So I can keep our household on track and all of our 6 schedules updated.
 Just having that open communication between us has truly helped and something we plan to stick with for the long haul.
 Having this as part of our 10 rules to co-parenting has been a relationship saver!

-Rule #4 of our 10 rules – Keeping our lives separate & sticking with Parallel Parenting
+Rule #4 of our 10 rules of co-parenting – Keeping our lives separate & sticking with Parallel Parenting

 My husband’s parenting style is by using the Parallel Parenting method because of the high-conflict surrounding us.
 So we keep our lives completely separate from the ex.
 The only thing we have in common our the children and even then, it is separate.
 This is one of the 10 rules that we don’t see changing anytime soon, and that is okay.